How To Feed A Loon

 The Perfect Charcuterie Board

 Making the perfect charcuterie board is not difficult at all.
 Using a combination of homemade goodies as well as quality meats, cheeses, and nuts is ideal.
-The grissini and olives can be made several days in advance, the hummus can be made several hours in advance of serving.
+The grissini and olives can be made several days in advance, and the hummus can be made several hours in advance of serving.

 5 from 1 vote